hashicorp/terraform/website/docs/state/workspaces.html.md

 you've only ever worked on the "default" workspace.

 Workspaces are managed with the `terraform workspace` set of commands.
-To create a new workspace and switch to it, you can use `terraform workspace new`;
+To create a new workspace, you can use `terraform workspace new`;
 to switch workspaces you can use `terraform workspace select`; etc.

 For example, creating a new workspace: